iamdylanmj/Result-Analysis-Card-HTML-and-CSS/README.md

-# Simple card using HTML and CSS
+# Result summery component using HTML and CSS

 <!-- Add an appropriate project title here -->